By Frank R. Southers

 “Well, all I can say is he’d better or he’ll be one sorry person in this world because he’ll suffer a world of hurt!”

 “Oh, Mr. Hardy!
 I don’t want to hurt nobody!
 That wouldn’t be Christian.
 No, sir, we can’t do that!
+What would Jesus do?
 Jesus wouldn’t do that, Lawyer Hardy!
 That wouldn’t be right, not within the borders of the Good Book!”

 Smiling a laugh, the lawyer responds, “Well, that’s right.
 When I said “a world of hurt,” I didn’t mean we would actually harm or injury your neighbor.
 That was a figure of speech, Ms. Becker.
 What I meant to say is that the Law will come down hard on him if he doesn’t stop sending that electricity into your home.”